Cattle feeding: Canada

 The majority of beef cattle in Ontario are finished on a corn (maize)-based diet, whereas Western Canadian beef is finished on a barley-based diet.
 This rule is not absolute, however, as producers in both regions will alter the mix of feed grains according to changes in feed prices.
 Research by the Ontario government claims that, while Alberta beef producers have organized a successful marketing campaign promoting Alberta's barley-fed beef, corn-fed and barley-fed beef have a similar cost, quality, and taste.

 Regulations on veterinary drug use in food animals and drug-residue testing programs ensure that the product in the grocery store is free of residue from antibiotics or synthetic hormones used in livestock.

-The Animal Nutrition Association of Canada has developed a comprehensive Hazard Analysis Critical Control Points (HACCP) system for animal feed production called FeedAssure.
+The Animal Nutrition Association of Canada has developed a comprehensive Hazard Analysis Critical Control Points (HACCP) system for animal feed production called Feed Assure.
 This mandatory HACCP-based program includes a requirement for independent audits of feed mills including production processes and record keeping.
 The Canadian Cattlemen's Association has also developed a HACCP based on-farm food safety program.

 A complete HACCP system is mandatory for all federally inspected establishments.
 These systems include prerequisite programs, which are general procedures or good manufacturing practices that enhance food safety for all meat production processes.
 HACCP plans build on this foundation and are designed to control potential hazards for specific production processes.